-As a freelance business professional, you’re involved in every aspect of your company.
+As a freelance business professional, you’re involved in every aspect of your company such as drafting invoice templates, or preparing contract templates for signature.
 This includes building an effective marketing pitch, for yourself and for your business.

 So what is a marketing pitch?
 Simply defined, it’s a line of talk that is designed to persuade someone, such as a presentation to sell a product or service.
 But it can also be about selling yourself, to gain new clients or to promote your business.